Motional entanglement in low-energy collisions near shape resonances: Abstract

 \section{Abstract}

 Einstein, Podolsky, and Rosen discussed their paradox in terms of measuring the positions or momenta of two particles.
-These can become entangled upon scattering, but how much entanglement can be created in this process?
-Here we address this question with fully coherent calculations of bipartite scattering in three-dimensional space, quantifying entanglement by the inverse of the single particle purity.
+These degrees of freedom can become entangled upon scattering, but how much entanglement can be created in this process?
+Here we address this question using fully coherent calculations of bipartite scattering in three-dimensional space, quantifying entanglement by the inverse of the single particle purity.
 We show that the standard plane-wave description of scattering fails to capture the entanglement properties, due to the essential role of quantum uncertainty in the initial state.
-For a more realistic description of a scattering setup and narrow initial momentum dispersion, we find the entanglement to scale linearly with the scattering cross section, including strong enhancement close to shape resonances.
-We discuss how the generation of motional entanglement can be detected in experiment.
-Our results open the way to probing and eventually using entanglement in quantum collisions.
+For a more realistic description of a scattering setup, we find that the entanglement scales linearly with the scattering cross section, including strong enhancement near shape resonances, for sufficiently narrow initial momentum dispersion.
+We highlight the differences between scattering in one and higher spatial dimensions and discuss how the generation of motional entanglement can be detected in experiments.
+Our results open the way to probing, controlling, and eventually using entanglement in quantum collisions.

 \paragraph{Introduction} Over the past few decades, entanglement has become the cornerstone of quantum information science~\cite{NielsenChuangBook}.
 The puzzling nature of entanglement as ``spooky action at a distance" is exemplarily captured by the Einstein-Podolsky-Rosen (EPR) paradox~\cite{PhysRev.47.777}.
 In the original EPR gedankenexperiment, it is the positions, or momenta, of two particles that are entangled.
-Such entanglement could be leveraged for quantum technologies such as quantum sensing~\cite{JulsgaardNature2001,PeiseNatComm2015}, but also for the coherent control of reactive collisions~\cite{ShapiroPRL1996,OmistePRL2018}.
-Entanglement requires an interaction between the relevant degrees of freedom which, for motional entanglement, can be leveraged in breaking up a composite object as happens in dissociation~\cite{FryPRA1995,Opatrny2001} or photoionization~\cite{RubertiPCCPperspective2022}, or it can be picked up in collisions.
-While collisions were shown to be a source of entanglement for internal degrees of freedom~\cite{BrennenPRL1999,JakschPRL1999,CalarcoPRA2000,Mandel2003}, their use for generating motional entanglement remains largely unexplored.
+Such entanglement could be leveraged for encoding quantum information~\cite{hwang2025hybridqubitoscillatormodulemotional} or quantum-enhanced sensing~\cite{JulsgaardNature2001,PeiseNatComm2015}, but also for the coherent control of reactive collisions~\cite{ShapiroPRL1996,OmistePRL2018}.
+The interactions required for entanglement can, for motional degrees of freedom, be leveraged through the dissociation~\cite{FryPRA1995,Opatrny2001} or photoionization~\cite{RubertiPCCPperspective2022} of composite systems, as well as through collisional processes.
+While collisions were shown to be a source of entanglement for internal degrees of freedom~\cite{BrennenPRL1999,JakschPRL1999,CalarcoPRA2000,Mandel2003,devolder2025}, their use for generating motional entanglement remains largely unexplored.